 The table and maps below show the modelled estimates by Health & Social Care Trust.
-It should be noted that these sub-regional estimates are based on modelling the most recent seven days of data (13th to 19th February) and as they have been modelled separately, may not be directly comparable with the NI estimate.
+It should be noted that due to a delay in receiving data from labs, these sub-regional estimates are based on modelling the most recent six days of data (21st to 26th February).
+As the sub-regional estimates are modelled separately, they may not be directly comparable with the NI estimate.